You are here: HomeOur Faith › Our Beliefs

 Is The Salvation Army a religion or a mix of denominations?

-Booth tried to introduce his converts to local Methodist churches, but the wider church at the time had lost much of its vision for what was then considered the "underclasses", and would not accept them.
+Booth tried to introduce his converts to local Methodist churches, but the wider church at the time had lost much of its vision for what was then considered the "underclasses" and would not accept them.

 A good word to describe a denomination of the church is 'community'.
-The Salvos, like other churches, is a community of people that meet together in local neighbourhoods, regions or centres.
+The ‘Salvos’, like other churches, is a community of people that meet together in local neighbourhoods, regions or centres.

-They are dedicated to sharing the love of God by caring for people, creating faith pathways, building healthy communities and working for justice.
+The Salvation Army is dedicated to sharing the love of God by caring for people, creating faith pathways, building healthy communities and working for justice.

 • The Facebook logo